-In order to take the AOBA Oral Exam for primary certification in Anesthesiology, the physician candidate must:
+To take the AOBA Oral Exam for primary certification in Anesthesiology, the candidate must:

 - Successfully pass the Written Exam for primary certification in Anesthesiology.